ran-isenberg/aws-lambda-handler-cookbook/README.md

 What makes an AWS Lambda handler resilient, traceable and easy to maintain?
 How do you write such a code?

-The project is a template project that is based on my AWS Lambda handler cookbook blog series that I publish in [ranthebuilder.cloud](https://www.ranthebuilder.cloud){:target="_blank" rel="noopener"} and attempt to answer those questions.
+The project is a template project that is based on my AWS Lambda handler cookbook blog series that I publish in [ranthebuilder.cloud](https://www.ranthebuilder.cloud) and attempt to answer those questions.

 This project provides a working, open source based, AWS Lambda handler skeleton Python code including DEPLOYMENT code with CDK and a pipeline.